openjdk/jfx/modules/javafx.web/src/main/legal/webkit.md

 ### LICENSE
 ```
 There are multiple licenses that apply to different parts of WebKit.
 The
-overarching license is LGPL 2.1, however parts are covered by MPL 2 and
+overarching license is LGPL 2.1, however parts are covered by MPL 2,
-other parts by BSD-style licenses.
+Apache 2.0, and BSD-style licenses.
 ```

 #### LGPL 2.1 License